 We have had a fantastic first few days together, getting to grips with new routines… and each other!
 Year 5 have made a great start to the year, diving into our new topic of Rotten Romans.
 Year 6 have now (almost) recovered from their Robin Wood residential and are getting ready to take on their responsibilities around school in their new job roles.
 In a couple of weeks, they will be meeting their Foundation Buddies and helping them to settle into our wonderful school.

 This year promises to be another exciting adventure through our other topics of Watery Worlds and Groovy Greeks, with visits from Moveable Feasts Drama Company, and visits to Linton and Burnsall, not to mention some brilliant curriculum days and lots of cooking and creativity !

 In addition, we have our annual Inter-house football, rugby, cycling and quiz competitions, and the legendary cross-country race, where we will be hoping to beat our scores from last year…fingers crossed!
 If we are good, Santa and the Easter Bunny may even pay us a visit this year – will you be able to hunt-out your egg?!

 Another great highlight to look forward to is our end of year performance, along a Groovy Greek theme, which promises to be another sell-out show!
 By this point, we will be getting our wonderful Year 6s ready for the big step-up to secondary school, and will finally send them off with an emotional trip down memory lane, at our Leavers' Concert.

 There is so much to look forward to over the next year.
 Here’s to a fantastic autumn, spring and summer.
 Let’s work hard and play hard in Kestrel Class!

-Mrs Jarvis, Mrs White, Miss Clarkson and Mrs Weatherhead
+Mrs Jarvis, Miss Clarkson and Mrs Geary